-4. Blade (Design)
+4. Blade Design

 Again this one comes down to a debate over which is better; straight blade or serrated.
 A straight blade knife will work better for chopping wood and is much easier to sharpen.
 A good smooth stone can even be used to sharpen a straight blade if you are without a whetstone, whereas a serrated edge almost always takes a special sharpener.

-5. Blade (Length)
+5. Blade Length

 Most Survival Knives fall within the range of 6 to 12 inches.
 Any less and it might not be big enough to do the things you will have to get done in a survival situation, like chopping wood.
 Sure, it would work a lot better with a hatchet or saw, but if you Bug Out, you might not have anything else.

 However, start getting much bigger than 9 to 10 inches and you start getting Rambo syndrome.
-This is the point where the knife is getting too big to handle and carry effectively and might be more of hindrance than a tool.
+This is the point where the knife is getting too big to handle and carry effectively and might be more of a hindrance than a tool.

-6. Blade (Thickness)
+6. Blade Thickness

 This is a harder one for those of us who are not knife experts.
 A good general rule is about 3/16 -4/16 of an inch thickness is the best for survival knives.
-A knife of that thickness will be extremely solid and and able withstand the abuse of wood chopping and prying.
+A knife of that thickness will be extremely solid and able to withstand the abuse of wood chopping and prying.
 You do not want a survival knife that has a lot of flex in the blade.

-If you aren’t familiar with serious survival knives the sheath of your knife can seem less than important, however the sheath will affect a lot about how you carry and draw your knife.
+If you aren’t familiar with serious survival knives the sheath of your knife can seem less than important, however, the sheath will affect a lot about how you carry and draw your knife.
 There are really three things you want in your ideal sheath: